lxvm/AutoBZ.jl/docs/src/pages/app/self_energy.md

 ## IO

-For self energy data stored on equispaced frequency grids, the following file formats and routines use the [EquiBaryInterp](@ref) module to interpolate the data for continuous evaluation.
+For self energy data stored on equispaced frequency grids, the following file formats and routines use the `EquiBaryInterp.jl` package to interpolate the data for continuous evaluation.
+Otherwise, a rational approximation of the self energy data is constructed with the AAA algorithm in `BaryRational.jl` and that is converted into a piecewise Chebyshev interpolant with `HChebInterp.jl`.

 ### File format